DinaKlim/OD_RL_notes/lecture_notes/Lecture 2.md

 There is a particular period in the Proterozoic in Australia when some of the largest Pb-Zn and also Cu deposits formed.
 There are 3 features that are unique, and occur for the first time in the world’s history there.

-* One is the preparation of the tectonic basement of this old continent that has a much older pre-history, which leads to fault structuring and then determines the architecture of sedimentary basin.
+* One is the preparation of the tectonic basement of this old continent that has a much older pre-history, which leads to **fault structuring** and then determines the architecture of sedimentary basin.
 At this stage it becomes a shelf basin with sub-basins in which these ore deposits form by sedimentary-exhalative processes.

-* Also the first time for globally extensive evaporitic conditions, which means lots of salty fluids present.
+* Also the first time for globally extensive **evaporitic conditions**, which means lots of salty fluids present.

-* Finally, it is also a time that culminated after several inter-continental orogeny stages that included a lot of granite magmatism.
-Crustal granite magmatism has the effect of acting as a heat source and transferring U, Th, K closer to the surface.
+* Finally, it is also a time that culminated after several inter-continental orogeny stages that included a lot of **granite magmatism**.
+Crustal granite magmatism has the effect of acting as a **heat source** and transferring U, Th, K closer to the surface.
 This input of extra energy into the system is another feature that correlates with the emergence of ore deposits shortly after.

 Two contrasting examples: